Rprajwal95x/Rprajwal95x/README.md

 <h2 align="left">Hi 👋!
-My name is prajwal and I'm a full stack developer from  nagpur</h2>
+My name is prajwal and I'm a Data Analytics & full stack developer from  nagpur</h2>

 ###